Skip to main content

 "I met Bhowmik Babu."
 Binoy's words made Aniruddha stop at his morsel.
 "I heard what you told Saudamini."
 He kept his plate away and frowned at his firstborn.
 "You could have told me."

 "I did.
 You didn't stop."
-Aniruddha shrugged with a straight emotionless face.
+Aniruddha shrugged with a straight, emotionless face.

 "I am fed up with your unnecessary rebellions."
 Binoy snapped.
-"First you won't go back.
+"First, you won't go back.
 Now, this.
 Do whatever you want with your life."

 "Binoy," Trilochan warned.
 "Not while eating, please."

 "No Dada.
 I just wanted everyone to know that he can do what he wants.
-I will in the meantime talk to Mukhopadhyay Babu about Somnath and Ashapurna's wedding."
+I will, in the meantime, talk to Mukhopadhyay Babu about Somnath and Ashapurna's wedding."
 He made everyone look up at him.

-"What is this Koeli?"
+"What is this, Koeli?"
 Trilochan snapped.
 "I don't like sweet Chatni.
 You have to learn everything?"

 "This house has gone haywire in a day without her."
-He walked away leaving his food unfinished.
+He walked away, leaving his food unfinished.
 Aniruddha got up after him and walked away.
 Binoy shook his head.

 Aniruddha walked into the study.
 His eyes fell on the coconut phone.
 A sudden anger took over him.
 She could have confronted him.
 Asked the truth.
 Or demanded an answer.
 Walking away just like that was not something he associated with Bondita.
 He pushed the coconut phone away from his sight.
 It fell on the ground and got chipped.
 Aniruddha immediately picked it up to inspect it.
 He sighed.
 Keeping it down on the table he walked away to his room, restless.

-The next day Aniruddha avoided going to the study room.
+The next day, Aniruddha avoided going to the study room.
 He stayed in his room as long as he could.
-Then when everyone was asleep in the afternoon, Aniruddha sat down under the study table with the coconut phone in his hand.
+Then, when everyone was asleep in the afternoon, Aniruddha sat down under the study table with the coconut phone in his hand.
 He inhaled.
 What was Bondita going to tell her mother?
-Will the family who refused to take her in as a child, accept her back or let her study?
+Will the family who refused to take her in as a child accept her back or let her study?
 He eyed her filled-up form on the coffee table.
 She wanted it.
 How could she leave?
 Why did she leave without informing him?
 Aniruddha closed his eyes.
 A storm brewed inside his heart.
-On one hand, were her dreams.
+On one hand, there were her dreams.
 Their dreams.
 On the other hand, Aniruddha was scared of how the people would treat her.
 And there was a small part of him that felt different.
 A small part of him wanted to hold her hand, drag her out of any misery and give her reasons to smile.
 A small part of him smiled every time he remembered her.
 Aniruddha inhaled.
 What was happening to him?

 Trilochan paced his room.
 Aniruddha was right.
 The ones who refused to take in a small child would never treat her right.
 Trilochan looked perplexed.
 But how could he bring Bondita back?
 What would he say?
 She would refuse now that she knew the truth.
 Trilochan cursed fate.
 How could she find out?
-He sat down on the edge of his bed perplexed.
+He sat down on the edge of his bed, perplexed.
 If he knew Bondita, the only person who could bring her home was Aniruddha.
 If he knew his nephew, he was too stubborn to accept something as destiny.
-Trilochan felt the situation was out of his hand.
+Trilochan felt the situation was out of his hands.
 In a life full of control and power, he had never felt this helpless ever.
 The house was running smoothly under him after his sister-in-law passed away.
 He raised her children.
 He took care of the house.
 But in these few years, Bondita had taken over the house and made it home with her little hands.
 She had made sure everything was right.
 Trilochan sighed.
 She must have felt deceived.
-He couldn't even apologize to her.
+He couldn't even apologise to her.
 He wanted to.

 Bondita was woken up by her cousins to go to the pond at dawn.